splot/di/README.md

 #### notify

-Unique feature of Splot DI is ability for services to notify other services about their existence.
+Unique feature of Splot DI is ability for services to notify other services.
 This is an alternative to tagging and writing compiler passes in Symfony DI Component.

 `notify` is essentially a method call on another service that may or may not exist.